Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         and limited jurisdiction with a right of appeal as determined by law.\

 4. 1.
+The Court of Appeal shall—\
+        i save as otherwise provided by this Article, and\
+        ii with such exceptions and subject to such regulations as may be prescribed by law,\
+        have appellate jurisdiction from all decisions of the High Court, and shall also have appellate jurisdiction from such decisions of other courts as may be prescribed by law.\
+    2. No law shall be enacted excepting from the appellate jurisdiction of the Court of Appeal cases which involve questions as to the validity of any law having regard to the provisions of this Constitution.\
+    3. The decision of the Court of Appeal shall be final and conclusive, save as otherwise provided by this Article.\

+5. 1.
 The Court of Final Appeal shall be called the Supreme Court.\
     2. The president of the Supreme Court shall be called the Chief Justice.\
+    3. The Supreme Court shall, subject to such regulations as may be prescribed by law, have appellate jurisdiction from a decision of the Court of Appeal if the Supreme Court is satisfied that—\
+        i the decision involves a matter of general public importance, or\
+        ii in the interests of justice it is necessary that there be an appeal to the Supreme Court.\
-    3. The Supreme Court shall, with such exceptions and subject to such regulations as may be prescribed by law, have appellate jurisdiction from all decisions of the High Court, and shall also have appellate jurisdiction from such decisions of other courts as may be prescribed by law.\
+    4. Notwithstanding section 4.1° hereof, the Supreme Court shall, subject to such regulations as may be prescribed by law, have appellate jurisdiction from a decision of the High Court if the Supreme Court is satisfied that there are exceptional circumstances warranting a direct appeal to it, and a precondition for the Supreme Court being so satisfied is the presence of either or both of the following factors:\
+        i the decision involves a matter of general public importance;\
+        ii the interests of justice.\
-    4. No law shall be enacted excepting from the appellate jurisdiction of the Supreme Court cases which involve questions as to the validity of any law having regard to the provisions of this Constitution.\
+    5. No law shall be enacted excepting from the appellate jurisdiction of the Supreme Court cases which involve questions as to the validity of any law having regard to the provisions of this Constitution.\
-    5. The decision of the Supreme Court on a question as to the validity of a law having regard to the provisions of this Constitution shall be pronounced by such one of the judges of that Court as that Court shall direct, and no other opinion on such question, whether assenting or dissenting, shall be pronounced, nor shall the existence of any such other opinion be disclosed.\
     6. The decision of the Supreme Court shall in all cases be final and conclusive.\

-5. 1.
+6. 1.
 Every person appointed a judge under this Constitution shall make and subscribe the following declaration:\
          “In the presence of Almighty God I, , do solemnly and sincerely promise and declare that I will duly and faithfully and to the